sobradob/sobradob.github.io/content/blog/newly_prime_crisis.md

 > God created men, Col. Colt made them equal

 Sam Colt may have made men equal in the western frontier, but to credit card companies not all customers are equal.
-Credit card companies much prefer those known as "revolvers".
+Like Sam Colt's customers, credit card companies much prefer "revolvers".
 Revolvers are customers who carry balances over from one month to the next and pay interest on it.
 About half of credit card holders are revolvers.
 They generate the vast majority of credit card companies' revenue.

-As an aside, the Federal Reserve recently [ published a paper](https://www.federalreserve.gov/econres/feds/who-pays-for-your-rewards-redistribution-in-the-credit-card-market.htm) claiming that credit card rewards are a wealth redistribution programme from the poor and uneducated revolvers to the wealthy & educated non-revolvers to the tune of $15bn dollars a year.
-Alas, despite the efforts of Sam Colt, not everyone can defend themselves against the traps of compounding credit.
+The Federal Reserve recently [ published a paper](https://www.federalreserve.gov/econres/feds/who-pays-for-your-rewards-redistribution-in-the-credit-card-market.htm) claiming that credit card rewards are a wealth redistribution programme from the poor and uneducated revolvers to the wealthy & educated non-revolvers to the tune of $15bn dollars a year.
+A game of Russian roulette, where the winners always are the credit card companies and the financially savvy.

-Back to credit card companies.
-Given that they largely depend on interest income, if credit card balances go down so does their revenue.
-To compensate for the decline in revenues, credit card companies started issuing more and more cards.
+Given that credit card companies largely depend on interest income, if credit card balances go down so does their revenue.
+To compensate for the decline in revenues, credit card companies started issuing more and more cards during the pandemic.
 TransUnion, another credit bureau, reports that there was a strong uptick in originations from Q2 2021 till late 2022.

 ![Credit Card Balances by Risk Band](/images/cc_origination_by_risk_band.jpeg)